agi-brain/xuance/docs/source/documents/api/policies/coordination_graph.rst

 .. py:class::
   xuance.torch.policies.coordination_graph.DCG_utility(dim_input, dim_hidden, dim_output)

+  Defines a sequential neural network (output) with linear layers and ReLU activation.
+  It represents the utility function.

-  :param dim_input: xxxxxx.
+  :param dim_input: The dimension of the input.
-  :type dim_input: xxxxxx
+  :type dim_input: int
-  :param dim_hidden: xxxxxx.
+  :param dim_hidden: The dimension of the hidden layers.
-  :type dim_hidden: xxxxxx
+  :type dim_hidden: int
-  :param dim_output: xxxxxx.
+  :param dim_output: The dimension of the output.
-  :type dim_output: xxxxxx
+  :type dim_output: int

 .. py:function::
   xuance.torch.policies.coordination_graph.DCG_utility.forward(hidden_states_n)

-  xxxxxx.

-  :param hidden_states_n: xxxxxx.
+  :param hidden_states_n: The dimension of the hidden states of n agents.
-  :type hidden_states_n: xxxxxx
+  :type hidden_states_n: int
-  :return: xxxxxx.
+  :return: The utility values for agents.
-  :rtype: xxxxxx
+  :rtype: Tensor

 .. py:class::
   xuance.torch.policies.coordination_graph.DCG_payoff(dim_input, dim_hidden, dim_act, args)

+  This class defines the payoff function between agents, which is inherits from DCG_utility.

-  :param dim_input: xxxxxx.
+  :param dim_input: The dimension of the input.
-  :type dim_input: xxxxxx
+  :type dim_input: int
-  :param dim_hidden: xxxxxx.
+  :param dim_hidden: The dimension of the hidden layers.
-  :type dim_hidden: xxxxxx
+  :type dim_hidden: int
-  :param dim_act: xxxxxx.
+  :param dim_act: The dimension of the actions.
-  :type dim_act: xxxxxx
+  :type dim_act: int
   :param args: the arguments.
   :type args: Namespace

 .. py:function::
   xuance.torch.policies.coordination_graph.DCG_payoff.forward(hidden_states_n, edges_from, edges_to)

-  xxxxxx.

-  :param hidden_states_n: xxxxxx.
+  Computes payoffs based on the provided hidden states and edge information.
+  Supports both low-rank and full-rank payoff computation.

+  :param hidden_states_n: The dimension of the hidden states of n agents.
-  :type hidden_states_n: xxxxxx
+  :type hidden_states_n: int
-  :param edges_from: xxxxxx.
+  :param edges_from: The edges from others to self agent.
-  :type edges_from: xxxxxx
+  :type edges_from: Tensor
-  :param edges_to: xxxxxx.
+  :param edges_to: The edges from  self agent to others.
-  :type edges_to: xxxxxx
+  :type edges_to: Tensor
-  :return: xxxxxx.
+  :return: The provided hidden states and edge information.
-  :rtype: xxxxxx
+  :rtype: Tensor

 .. py:class::
   xuance.torch.policies.coordination_graph.Coordination_Graph(n_vertexes, graph_type)

+  Represents a coordination graph with a specified number of vertices and type.

-  :param n_vertexes: xxxxxx.
+  :param n_vertexes: The number of vertexes between agents.
-  :type n_vertexes: xxxxxx
+  :type n_vertexes: int
-  :param graph_type: xxxxxx.
+  :param graph_type: The type of the topology graph for n agents.
-  :type graph_type: xxxxxx
+  :type graph_type: str

 .. py:function::
   xuance.torch.policies.coordination_graph.Coordination_Graph.set_coordination_graph(device)

-  xxxxxx.
+  Sets up the coordination graph, including the assignment of edges and related tensors.

   :param device: The calculating device.
   :type device: str
-  :return: xxxxxx.
-  :rtype: xxxxxx

 .. raw:: html